NEONScience/NEON-Data-Skills/_posts/workshops/2015-Workshops/2015-08-09-ESA-Big-Data-In-R.md

 <a href="http://www.rstudio.com/">RStudio</a>, an interactive development
 environment (IDE).

+<h4>If You Already Have R / RStudio -- please update</h4>

+If you already have R / RStudio installed on your laptop, please be sure that you are running the most current version of both AND the most current version of the associated packages that we'll be using in the workshop (listed below).

 <h4>Install R Packages</h4>
 You can chose to install each library individually if you already have some installed.
 Or you can download the script below and run it to install all libraries at once.

+In RStudio, you can go to `Tools --> Check for package updates` to update already installed libraries on your computer!

 <ul>
 <li><strong>raster:</strong> <code>install.packages("raster")</code></li>